 On the other hand, misuse of credit cards can get consumers into financial trouble.
 Credit cards may be a source of anxiety for you, especially if you have debt problems or have in the past.

-As with many financial tools, there myths about credit cards that are commonly believed.
+As with many financial tools, their myths about credit cards that are commonly believed.
 Let’s delve into the top 3 Credit Card Myths.